ouafcode/alx-higher_level_programming/0x02-python-import_modules/README.md

 - Task2 : Write a program that imports functions from the file calculator_1.py, does some Maths, and prints the result.

-- Task3 : Write a program that prints the number of and the list of its arguments.
+- Task3 : Write a program that prints the number of and the list of its arguments.i

+- Task4 : Write a program that prints all the names defined by the compiled module hidden_4.pyc (please download it locally).